paper-engineer/real-estate-updates/docs/_pages/invest.md

 ---

 These are the terms of the hard money investment deal offered by Mog.
+There is room for negotiation, but this is the starting point.

 Summary: 12%pa, compounded monthly, paid out either monthly or all at once when returning the base capital.